Phakic IOL Vision Correction – Better than LASIK?

 Night vision problems also trouble many patients after successful LASIK procedures.
 Research shows LASIK increases the halo disturbance index by 2.15 times.
 Patients often experience:

-Yes, it is concerning that 43.5% of patients report night vision disturbances according to one retrospective study.
-These problems occur whatever the surgery’s success in meeting international standards of predictability, efficacy, and safety.
+About 43.5% of patients report night vision disturbances according to one retrospective study.
+These problems occur regardless of the surgery’s success in meeting international standards of predictability, efficacy, and safety.

 Irreversibility of LASIK